Welfare state

 A welfare state is a form of government in which the state (or a well-established network of social institutions) protects and promotes the economic and social well-being of its citizens, based upon the principles of equal opportunity, equitable distribution of wealth, and public responsibility for citizens unable to avail themselves of the minimal provisions for a good life.

 There is substantial variability in the form and trajectory of the welfare state across countries and regions.
-All welfare states entail some degree of private-public partnerships wherein the administration and delivery of at least some welfare programmes occurs through private entities.
+All welfare states entail some degree of private–public partnerships wherein the administration and delivery of at least some welfare programs occur through private entities.
 Welfare state services are also provided at varying territorial levels of government.

-Early features of the welfare state, such as public pensions and social insurance, developed from the 1880s onwards in industrializing Western countries.
-World War I, the Great Depression, and World War II have been characterized as important events that ushered in expansions of the welfare state.
+The contemporary capitalist welfare state has been described as a type of mixed economy in the sense of state interventionism, as opposed to a mixture of planning and markets, since economic planning was not a key feature or component of the welfare state.
+Early features therein, such as public pensions and social insurance, developed from the 1880s onwards in industrializing Western countries.
+World War I, the Great Depression, and World War II have been characterized as important events that ushered in the expansion of the welfare state.
 The fullest forms of the welfare state were developed after World War II.

 Etymology

+The term welfare is much older than the term welfare state.
+In enlightened absolutism, the ruler had an unlimited position of power, which he was to only utilize to the extent necessary for the "welfare" of his subjects.
+The content of the "welfare" or "good police", which limited the ruler's legitimate exercise of power, was defined by the authorities at their own discretion.
+This is also referred to as "welfare absolutism".
+The term welfare state is used in connection with princely absolutism, this is usually in conjunction with attributes such as absolutist, mercantilist or pre-modern.